mlibrary/about-publishing/src/content/features/open-access-week-2021.md

   - heading: "Open Access: In Conversation"
     subheading: Limited Podcast Mini-Series
     content:
-      - type: cta
-        text: >
-          The second season of Michigan Publishing's limited podcast series brings several illuminating conversations to the XXX.
-Each episode features a
-        heading: Tune in Every Friday in October
-        button_text: Learn More
-        button_link: fulcrum.org
       - type: highlight
         text: >-
           The second season of Michigan Publishing's limited podcast series